-Where a discovery assessment is made for the preceding year (under TMA70/S29) half of the amount of the income tax due under the assessment is added to each payment on account.
+Where a taxpayer has made a self assessment for the preceding year (under TMA70/s9) and HMRC subsequently makes a discovery assessment for that year (under TMA70/S29) half of the amount of the income tax due under the assessment is added to each existing payment on account.
 The payments on account are deemed to have always included this additional amount.
 If the assessment is varied the amount included in the payments on account also varies.

 An officer of the Board may direct that a taxpayer need not make any payments on account for a given year.
 Any such direction must be made before the 31 January next following the year in question.
 Once such a direction has been made any consequential adjustments must also be made.
 For example, it might be necessary to repay any payment on account already made.

 - where the taxpayer has ceased to be within self assessment, and

 - for tax equalised foreign national employees whose employers have entered into an agreement with HMRC to use the 'modified PAYE' scheme.